RobAstur/Principles-of-data-analytics-/README.md

 ## Use of this project

 This project is interesting and have different uses for several reasons.
-Firstly it focus on the body mass and its combination with other parameters.
+Firstly it focus on the body mass as a key driver.
 This approach gives us a clear understanding on how the body mass of the species influence the composition of the colony.
-This repository is interesting for other students that are starting in the world of data analytics.
+Moreover, this repository is interesting for other students that are starting in the world of data analytics.
 It provides an insightful analysis of the influence of the body mass in the colony.
 For people that are starting in the data analytic world, it provides simple graphs and code that can be easily reused.

 ## Getting started